 Publishing the availability of the information and the means to access it

 Making the data accessible by other RA components using suitable programmable interface.

+Enforcing access rights on data access

 Data Service Abstraction

-The Data Service Abstraction would typically include a registry so that the transformation functions can locate a Data provider, identify what comparable data it contains, understand what types of access is allowed, understand what types of analysis are supported, where the data source is located, how to access the data, security requirements for the data, privacy requirements for the data, etc. As such, the interface would include the means for registering the data source, for querying the registry, and a standard set of data contained by the registry.
+The Data Service Abstraction would typically include a registry so that the transformation functions can locate a Data provider, identify what useful comparable data it contains, understand what types of access are allowed, understand what types of analysis are supported, where the data source is located, how to access the data, security requirements for the data, privacy requirements for the data, etc. As such, the interface would include the means for registering the data source, for querying the registry, and a standard set of data contained by the registry.

-Because the data can be too large to economically move across the network, the interface could also allow to submit the analysis request (as a software code implementing a certain algorithm for execution) and the results returned to the requestor.
+Because the data can be too large to economically move across the network, the interface could also allow the submission of analysis requests (as a software code implementing a certain algorithm for execution) with the results returned to the requestor.

 Subject to data characteristics (such as, volume, velocity, and variety) and system design considerations, interfaces for exposing and accessing data would vary in their complexity and can include both push and pull software mechanisms.
 These mechanisms can include subscription to events, listening to data feeds, querying for specific data properties or content, and the ability to submit a code for execution to process the data in situ.